-- e) any applicable additional conditions defined in section C6 of the Appendix C of this TIP. - 2.10.2.
-EASA shall require the submission of an application for a repair design for its direct approval as Importing Party when the repair design is for: - a) a critical part or a life-limited part, if the repair design was developed by a person other than the holder of the TC, STC or other equivalent approval for the affected civil aeronautical product; or - an area that is the subject of an airworthiness directive by the Importing Party, unless such airworthiness directive allows for the acceptance of a repair design approved by the Exporting Party. - 2.10.3.
+- a) a critical part or a life-limited part, if the repair design was developed by a person other than the holder of the TC, STC or other equivalent approval for the affected civil aeronautical product; or - b) an area that is the subject of an airworthiness directive by the Importing Party, unless such airworthiness directive allows for the acceptance of a repair design approved by the Exporting Party. - 2.10.3.
 Repair designs for the fabrication of new parts, which result in a change in type design, are not eligible for reciprocal acceptance under these Technical Implementation Procedures. - 2.10.4.
 ANAC and EASA shall apply, without further investigation, the reciprocal acceptance of repair design approvals under this TIP, unless the conditions for reciprocal acceptance are no longer met. - 2.10.5.
 ANAC and EASA shall notify each other of changes to its repair design approval processes or procedures that affect the validity of a repair design accepted under this TIP. - 2.10.6.
 According to RBAC 43, minor repairs can be performed by using data acceptable by ANAC.
-EASA shall consider a minor repair as automatically approved when: - a) EASA has certificated/validated the product or appliance, - b) ANAC is the authority of the State of Design for the repair design data, and - c) the repair design data has been provided by a Brazilian TC/STC or APAA holder, or - d) for minor repairs from other than a Brazilian TC/STC or APAA holder, the determination that data are acceptable (under RBAC 43) has been made by a maintenance organization under ANAC's certification system. - 2.10.7.
+EASA shall consider a minor repair as automatically approved when: - a) EASA has certificated/validated the product or appliance, - b) ANAC is the authority of the State of Design for the repair design data, and - the repair design data has been provided by a Brazilian TC/STC or APAA holder, or - d) for minor repairs from other than a Brazilian TC/STC or APAA holder, the determination that data are acceptable (under RBAC 43) has been made by a maintenance organization under ANAC's certification system. - 2.10.7.
 An EU company must use EASA Part 21 for the approval of repair data for use on an EU-registered aircraft.
 Unless the minor repair data has been previously used to repair a Brazilian registered aircraft, an EU company cannot determine any data to be acceptable data under RBAC 43 for use on an EU-registered aircraft. - 2.10.8.
 In these circumstances, repair design data are considered to be EASA-approved following its approval or acceptance under ANAC's system.
 This process does not require application to EASA or compliance findings to the EASA certification basis.